Hao-Starrr/Hao-Starrr.github.io/_pages/cv.md

 - **The Chinese University of Hong Kong, 2019-2023**

-  - Bachelor of Engineering in Mechanical and Automation Engineering
+  - **Rank 1/128**, Bachelor of Engineering in Mechanical and Automation Engineering
-  - **Rank 1/128**
-  - Exchanged to University of Toronto in Robotics, 3 graduate-level courses with A/A+ grade in junior year.
+  - Top 5 in Shanghai Jiao Tong University Independent Admissions Exam.
+  - Ranked top 0.3% in the National College Entrance Exam.
   - Elite Scholarship (4 years), Yu To Sang Memorial Scholarship (3 years) and total 16 scholarships and honors over 120k HKD.
-  - Ranked top 0.3% in the National College Entrance Exam.
-Top 5 in Shanghai Jiao Tong University’s Independent Admissions Exam.
     <br />

 ## Research and Intern Experience